GuildOfWeavers/AirScript/AirAssembly.md

 2. Provide a small number of primitives which can be combined together to form more complex constructs.
 3. Avoid redundancy and implicit behavior.
 Ideally, there should be one right way to do things, and all parameters should be specified explicitly.

-### Features
-TODO

-### Current limitations
-* **No binary fields** - current specifications support only prime field.
-* **No sparse constraints** - transition constraints in current specifications are limited to constraints that apply to two consecutive execution trace rows.

 ## AirAssembly module
 A module in AirAssembly is a self-contained unit which fully describes a computation.
 Its purpose is to specify: